calaldees/TeachProgramming/book/academia.md

 Academia
 ========

-Perception: VR, AR, CyberSecurity/Hacking, YouTune, 'The Cloud', Social Media Non existant or abstract at lower levels
+Perception: VR, AR, CyberSecurity/Hacking, YouTube, 'The Cloud', Social Media Non existant or abstract at lower levels

 Degrees offer this!
 Foundations again - and you know what, most entrants can't do it

-Music degree without playing an instument
+Music degree without playing an instrument
 An art degree without a portfolio

 80% have to pass.
 OFS office for students